 This question made me jump into the study of other fields out of the scope of technology.
 I needed to gain a more holistic perspective, which led me to design research, innovation, experience & product design, influence, business design & management…and a whole new universe of knowledge.

 From a technical standpoint, I’m mostly guided by the Agile philosophy and principles.

 If you want to know more about my vision around software systems, you can have a look at this article I wrote some time ago: An elevated vision around software systems.

 My approach to software design.

-In short, I tend to lean towards evolutionary design as a general philosophy around design, and Domain-Driven Design (DDD) as a more practical and specific framework for building software.
+In short, I lean towards evolutionary design as a general philosophy around design, and Domain-Driven Design (DDD) in particular as a more practical framework for building software.

-For the long version of this, you can have a look at the following article: Learning and evolution as the key drivers of software design.
+For the extended version of this, you can look at the following article: Learning and evolution as the key drivers of software design.

 My approach and preferred tech stack for software development.